-The Isley Brothers are an American R&B, soul, Rock & Roll and funk band.
+The Isley Brothers are an American R&B, soul, Rock and roll and funk band.
 They are one of the few groups to have long-running success on the Billboard charts, placing a charted single in every decade since 1959.
-As of 2006, they were still charting successful albums performing under a repertoire of doo-wop, R&B, rock 'n' roll, soul, funk, disco, Psychedelic Rock, urban adult contemporary, Funk Rock, and hip-hop soul.
+As of 2006, they were still charting successful albums performing under a repertoire of Doo-wop, R&B, rock and roll, soul, funk, disco, Psychedelic Rock, urban adult contemporary, Funk rock, and Hip Hop Soul.
 The group has had a variation of lineups, ranging from a quartet to a trio to a sextet (The 3+3 era being the most popular) to finally a duo.

 Occasionally performing in churches throughout their childhood, the three eldest brothers O'Kelly, Rudy, Ron, were taught how to perform in front of crowds by their parents, who were also musicians, along with their younger siblings.
 A few years after the death of younger brother Vernon from a road accident, O'Kelly, Rudy and Ron were convinced by their parents to form a new singing group together.
 After forming the group in 1957, the brothers immediately moved to New York and began recording in the doo-wop music genre.
 In 1959, RCA Records signed the group after catching them in concert where they had opened for R&B star Jackie Wilson.
 Their second release from the label, Shout, became the group's first charted single, reaching No. 47 on the Billboard Hot 100, though it failed to enter the R&B chart.
 The single, written by the three brothers, was a modest single when the group released it, but the song gained a mainstream following after cover versions by singers such as Lulu and Joey Dee and the Starlighters helped the song eventually sell over a million copies.
 Motivated by its success, RCA later re-released the group's original version in 1961 but the song only peaked at No. 92.
 A follow-up success to Shout! never came; the group was released from their contract.